mikepsinn/think-bynumbers-jekyll/_posts/2009-02-28-historical-examples-show-government.md

 </p>

 <p dir="ltr">
   This is what happened.
-Over the next 25 years, Chile&#8217;s per capita GDP grew 100% while Mexico has exhibited an impressive 0% growth rate.
+Over the next 25 years, Chile's per capita GDP grew 100% while Mexico has exhibited an impressive 0% growth rate.
 This means the average Chilean is twice as rich as he was 25 years ago, whereas the average Mexican stayed just as poor as he was before.
 </p>

 <div dir="ltr" style="text-align: left;">